studio1902/statamic-peak/content/collections/pages/long-form-content.md

           values:
             type: image
             size: xl
-            caption: 'Get on top of the Peak.'
+            caption: 'Get to the top of the Peak.'
             image: a-peak.jpg
       -
         type: paragraph